arturomorarioja-kea/WD_UX_F25/Lesson08/README.md

 [## Homework]: #

 [** Food Repo **]: #
 [We are adding another API, this one internal, for user and favourites management.
-Find it here(https://github.com/arturomorarioja/food_repo_users_api_v2) and run it on Docker: `docker-compose up -d`]: #
+Find it here(https://github.com/arturomorarioja/food_repo_users_api_v2) and check out its endpoint and installation explanations at `README.md`]: #